Making Green Building Practices Mainstream

 Click on the image below for larger view.

 The amount of C&D debris generated in Washington State increased steadily between 2003 and 2006.
 It held steady in 2007 and decreased slightly in 2008 and 2009, likely in connection with the recession.
-In 2010 the amount of C&D disposed increased with residents and businesses in Washington generating 6.6 million tons of C&D debris, up almost 800 thousand tons from 5.8 million tons in 2009.
+In 2010 the amount of C&D disposed increased with residents and businesses in Washington generating 6.5 million tons of C&D debris, up more than 600 thousand tons from 5.8 million tons in 2009.
 In 2011 and 2012 the amount of C&D disposed and recycled decreased steadily to pre-2005 levels.

 Click on the image below for larger view.

 The annual percentage of C&D materials recycled and diverted from disposal is shown above to provide a perspective on the rate at which these materials are being recycled in Washington.
 From 2003 to 2008, the recycling rate for C&D material was generally declining, and in 2009 it started to increase again.
-A major factor in the increase of the C&D materials diversion rate in 2009 and 2010 was a decline in the amount of inert material (including soil, rock, and gravel) reported disposed in landfills.
-In 2012, even more material was recycled and diverted than disposed, resulting in a 64 percent recycling/diversion rate, the highest ever for this material.
+A major factor in the increase of the C&D materials diversion rate was a decline in the amount of construction and demolition materials and inert material (including soil, rock, and gravel) reported disposed in landfills.
+In 2012, 59 percent of the construction and demolition material was recycled and diverted.

 This indicator has approximately a 1.5-year time lag due to the process of gathering, compiling, and analyzing data and distributing information to stakeholders.